Cooperative Breakdown of the Oscillator Blockade in the Dicke Model

-\textit{Implementation}.
-Trapped ions are an ideal platform to study the cooperative breakdown phase transition in the Dicke model.
-While the realization of the Dicke Hamiltonian is challenging with other platforms due to the lack of an anti-JC type coupling, it can be naturally implemented with trapped ions \cite{Meekhof1996}.
-Our receipe for the simulation of the Dicke Hamiltonian follows the implementation for the QRM in \cite{Lv2018}, extending it from a single ion to an ion crystal.
+Our recipe for the simulation of the driven-disspative QDM extends those for the closed-system QRM and QDM in Refs. \cite{Pedernales2015, Lv2018, Aedo2018}.
 The spins are mapped to internal transitions and the harmonic oscillator is comprised by a motional mode.
 Two sideband couplings are combined to the spin-oscillator interaction and their detunings yield the energy terms \cite{SI}.
-The dissipation is realized by an optical pumping laser from $\ket{1}$ to a short-lived level $\ket{e}$ which rapidly decays to $\ket{0}$, leading to the desired jump operator in Eq. \eqref{eq:jump} with the possibility to tune $\gamma$.
+The dissipation is realized by an optical pumping laser from $\ket{1}$ to a short-lived level $\ket{e}$ which rapidly decays to $\ket{0}$, leading to the desired jump operator in Eq. \eqref{eq:jump} with the possibility to tune the decay rate $\gamma$.

 \textit{Cooling}.
-Cooling is required to get the motion of the ion crystal close to the ground state.
+Cooling is required to get the motion of the ion crystal close to the ground state \cite{Ballance2015, Negnevitsky2018}.
 It is formally equivalent to oscillator decay described by a jump operator $\hat{L}_\kappa = \sqrt{\kappa} \hat{a}$ with a decay rate $\kappa$.
-The presence of cooling can be useful in suppressing the breakdown, as is visible from Fig. \ref{fig:simulation} c)-d): For small cooling rates, the critical coupling for the breakdown remains at small values $g_\mathrm{b} \approx 2 g_\mathrm{c}$.
-As the cooling rate is increased, the onset of the breakdown is shifted to higher couplings $g_\mathrm{b} \gg g_\mathrm{c}$, way beyond the onset of the SPT.
-Hence, for sufficiently large cooling rates $\kappa$, the entire range of the superradiant phase can be observed in steady state.
+The presence of a significant cooling process suppresses the breakdown \cite{SI}: For small cooling rates $\kappa$, the critical coupling for the BPT remains at values $g_\mathrm{b} \approx 2 g_\mathrm{c}$.
+As the cooling rate is increased, the breakdown is shifted to higher couplings $g_\mathrm{b} \gg g_\mathrm{c}$, way above the SPT.
+Hence, for sufficiently large cooling rates $\kappa$, the BPT does not occur.
+This explains why the breakdown has not been observed in cavity systems \cite{Baumann2010, Brennecke2013, Klinder2015}.
+It should, however, be observable in systems of trapped ions, where the lifetime of the harmonic oscillator comprised by the mechanical motion can be extremely long.